Eta and rho invariants on manifolds with edges: Introduction and statement of the main result

 Next we prove the important result that the rho invariants of Atiyah-Patodi-Singer and of Cheeger-Gromov are well defined in the singular setting.

 \begin{thm} Assume $(M,g)$ is an incomplete simple edge space with an admissible edge metric.
-Let $D$ be an allowable Dirac operator satisfying the geometric Witt condition.
+Let $D$ be an allowable Dirac-type operator satisfying the geometric Witt condition.
 Then the APS and the Cheeger-Gromov rho invariants are well-defined. \end{thm}

-As a consequence of Theorem \ref{main2} we conclude the paper with the following stability results.
+We conclude the paper with the following stability results.

-\begin{thm} Assume $(M,g)$ is an incomplete simple edge space with an admissible edge metric.
-The following holds: \begin{enumerate} \item the APS and Cheeger-Gromov rho invariants of the spin Dirac operator associated to an edge metric of positive scalar curvarure are bordism invariant of positive scalar curvature edge metrics; \item the APS and Cheeger-Gromov rho invariants for the signature operator are invariant under variations of $g$ among admissible edge metrics satisfying the Witt condition. \end{enumerate} \end{thm}
+\begin{thm} Assume $(M,g)$ is an odd-dimensional incomplete simple edge space with an admissible edge metric.
+The following holds: \begin{enumerate} \item the APS and Cheeger-Gromov rho invariants of the spin Dirac operator associated to an edge metric of positive scalar curvarure are bordism invariant\footnote{the bordisms are assumed to have edges of odd dimension.} of positive scalar curvature edge metrics; \item the APS and Cheeger-Gromov rho invariants for the signature operator are invariant under variations of $g$ among admissible edge metrics satisfying the Witt condition.
+Consequently, the rho invariant for the signature operator is a stratified diffeomorphism invariant. \end{enumerate} \end{thm}

-\emph{Acknowledgements.} The authors thank Marcus Banagl, Matthias Lesch, Rafe Mazzeo and Jonathan Woolf for valuable discussions.
-They also thank Sapienza Universit\`a di Roma and M\"unster University for hospitality and financial support.
+\emph{Acknowledgements.} We thank Pierre Albin, Marcus Banagl, Matthias Lesch, Rafe Mazzeo and Jonathan Woolf for valuable discussions.
+We are grateful to the anonymous referee for a careful reading of the original manuscript and for useful suggestions.
+We thank Sapienza Universit\`a di Roma and M\"unster University for hospitality and financial support.